 The University of Michigan is a public, state-assisted institution, whose main campus in Ann Arbor consists of three subcampuses: the Central Campus, Medical Campus and North Campus.
 The Central Campus houses most disciplines, including the basic sciences of Biology, Chemistry, Mathematics, and Physics in addition to the College of Pharmacy, which houses Medicinal Chemistry.
 The Medical Campus houses the clinical and non-clinical biomedical sciences, including Biological Chemistry and related research units, and is within easy walking distance of the Central Campus.
 The North Campus, located about a mile from the Central and Medical Campuses and linked to both by a University shuttle bus service, is the site of the Engineering, Music, and Art Schools, as well as several other units.
 A college town with a cosmopolitan feel, Ann Arbor combines the best of small town life and big city culture.

-The CBI Training Program is committed to providing all Ph.D. candidates with twelve months of financial support for the four-to-five years of their graduate program tenure.
-In order to continue to receive this support, students must make satisfactory progress toward the Ph.D. degree.
+The CBI Training Program is committed to providing all Ph.D. candidates with up to 24 months of financial support during the four-to-five years of their graduate program tenure.
+In order to continue receiving this support, students must make satisfactory progress toward the Ph.D. degree.
 Following completion of the first two years in residence with support from the CBI Training Grant, students receive aid through a combination of teaching and research assistantships, and fellowships.
 Support includes a generous stipend, full tuition, and excellent health care benefits.

 The curriculum of the Training Program includes a novel student sabbatical to be completed while the trainee is support by the training grant.
 Core courses in Chemical Biology and regularly scheduled opportunities for the trainees to present their research results to the Training Program Faculty and fellow trainees, as well as annual progress reports on February 15th of each year, are also integral to the program.